preetisawant/cloud-foundry/getting-started.md

 In the [Cloud Foundry dashboard](https://console.bluemix.net/dashboard/cloudfoundry/overview){: new_window} ![External link icon](../icons/launch-glyph.svg "External link icon") you can see a consolidated view of all the applications and services, both *public* and *enterprise*.
 Once in the Cloud Foundry dashboard, click *Public* in the left navigation pane to see the public applications and services available in the IBM Cloud account.
 Click on *Enterprise* to see all the CFEE environments, applications deployed into CFEE spaces, and services available to CFEE spaces.
 {:tip}

-## Step 8: Enable auditing and logging persistance (optional)
+## Step 7: Enable auditing and logging persistance (optional)
 {: #enable-auditingandlogging}

 Enable the environment for [auditing events](https://console.bluemix.net/docs/cloud-foundry/auditing-logging.html#auditing-logging#auditing) and [logging persistence](https://console.bluemix.net/docs/cloud-foundry/auditing-logging.html#logging).

+## Step 8: Enable Monitoring tools (optional)
+{: #enable-monitoring}

+Monitoring tools are not automatically provisioned on CFEE instances v2.2.0 or later.
+CFEE administrators can [enable monitoring tools](https://cloud.ibm.com/docs/cloud-foundry?topic=cloud-foundry-monitoring) once the CFEE instance is created.
+The monitoring toolset includes Prometheus, Grafana and Alertmanager.

 ## Step 9: Create and secure Cloud Foundry domains (optional)
 {: #create-domains}

 Create [domains](https://console.bluemix.net/docs/cloud-foundry/domains.html#domains) for all applications in the CFEE (shared domains) or for a specific organization (private domains), and secure them with SSL certificates.

+## Step 10: Configure the prioritization order of the Cloud Foundry buildbacks
+{: #create-buildpacks}

+Buildpacks provide the runtime support for applications deployed in a Cloud Foundry environment, automatically configuring the runtime for an application and handling its dependencies.
+Cloud Foundry includes a set of buildpacks for common languages and frameworks.
+[Learn more](https://docs.cloudfoundry.org/buildpacks/) about Cloud Foundry buildpacks.

+You can create and upload custom buildpacks in the **Buildpacks** page of the CFEE user interface.
+Buildpacks have an ordipnal position in the priority list.
+During the staging of an application, Cloud Foundry checks the compatibility of the application against the set of buildpacks, starting with position 1.
+The compatibility checks proceeds down the priority list until it finds a compatible buildpack.
+Ensure that the priority sequence of the buildpack set meets the needs of your development teams.
+You can change the position of a buildpack in the priority sequence by dragging and dropping the buildpack name into a different position.
+You can also manage buildpacks through the [Cloud Foundry CLI](https://docs.cloudfoundry.org/adminguide/buildpacks.html).

-## Step 10: Install the Stratos Console to manage applications (optional)
+## Step 11: Install the Stratos Console to manage applications (optional)
 {: #install-stratos}

 The Stratos Console is an open source web-based tool for working with Cloud Foundry.
 The Stratos Console application can be optionally installed and used in a specific CFEE environment to manage its organizations, spaces, and applications.